certator/mplh5canvas/README.rst

 technologies including `WebSocket`_ and the `Canvas`_ element.

-Our main goal is to have a backend that is consistent across multiple platforms, has no installation dependencies, is easy and fast to animate, and retains compatibility with current matplotlib usage scenarios.
+Our main goal is to have a backend that is consistent across multiple platforms, has few installation dependencies, is easy and fast to animate, and retains compatibility with current matplotlib usage scenarios.

 Installation instructions can be found below or on the project's `Wiki`_ page.